Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations: General derivation of various LBM boundary schemes

-For a static boundary with $\vec u=0$ and $d=0.5$, Eq.~\eqref{Eq-new BC for velocity-final} becomes $f_3(A,t+\Delta t)=f_{\rm rel,1}(A,t)$ that is the halfway bounceback scheme.
-The alignment and identities of the grid points of Eq.~\eqref{Eq-new BC inter-extrapolation for velocity} change with $\alpha$ in the diagonal directions, but the dimensionless $d$ is still valid since all relevant distances for interpolation/extrapolation are augmented by a same factor (e.g., $\sqrt{2}$ in 2D simulations).
+For a static boundary with $\vec u=\vec 0$ and $d=0.5$, Eq.~\eqref{Eq-new BC for velocity-final} becomes $f_3(A,t+\Delta t)=f_{\rm rel,1}(A,t)$ that is the halfway bounceback scheme.
+The alignment and identities of the grid points of Eq.~\eqref{Eq-new BC inter-extrapolation for velocity} change with $\alpha$ in the diagonal directions, but the dimensionless $d$ is still valid for flat boundaries since all relevant distances for interpolation/extrapolation are augmented by a same factor (e.g., $\sqrt{2}$ in 2D simulations).
+For curved boundaries, $d$ is determined for each of the $\alpha$ directions, as will be discussed in Section~\ref{pipe flows}.